-Mr. Davis is currently Majority Owner, Chairman, and Managing Partner of the Texas Rangers and is the Chairman of the team’s Board of Directors.
+Mr. Davis is Managing Partner and Majority Owner of the Texas Rangers and is the Chairman of the team’s Board of Directors.
 Since he became a Principal owner in August 2010, the Rangers have won four A.L.
-West Division titles and two A.L. pennants and advanced to Postseason play five times.
+West Division titles and two A.L. pennants and advanced to postseason play five times.

 Mr. Davis has presided over a period of unprecedented growth in the franchise from a business and community perspective.
-Globe Life Field, a $1.2 billion facility with a retractable roof, opened in March 2020.
-In its three years of existence, Globe Life Field has hosted not only Texas Rangers home games but also numerous major sports and entertainment events, including three rounds of Major League Baseball’s Postseason, including the 116th World Series.
-The Wrangler National Finals Rodeo was competed over 10 nights at Globe Life Field in December.
-The Rangers’ former home, Globe Life Park, was reconfigured as an outdoor multipurpose sports and entertainment venue and hosted 50 area high school football games last fall and winter.
+Globe Life Field, a 1.25 billion dollar facility with a retractable roof that opened in March 2020.
+In its three years of existence, Globe Life Field has hosted not only Texas Rangers home games but also numerous major sports and entertainment events, including three rounds of Major League Baseball’s 2020 postseason, the 2020 Wrangler National Finals Rodeo, college baseball and football, and concerts featuring many of the music industry’s top performers.
+The Rangers former home, Choctaw Stadium, has been reconfigured as an outdoor multipurpose sports and entertainment venue and has been the home of over 200 events in the last three years.

-Mr. Davis has also played a significant role in the National Medal of Honor Museum to the Arlington Entertainment District, and a spectacular new exhibit building is scheduled to open in 2024.
+Mr. Davis has also played a significant role in the relocation of the National Medal of Honor Museum to the Arlington Entertainment District, and a spectacular new exhibit building is scheduled to open in 2024.

-Under Mr. Davis’ watch, the Rangers are aggressively promoting the game of baseball through the construction of Texas Rangers Youth Academy in West Dallas, and the Texas Rangers Baseball Foundation has completed a multi-million dollar endowment that will provide community programs and assistance for years to come.
-The Rangers have also made a major commitment in facilities for its player development program, completing construction on both a state-of-the-art baseball academy in Boca Chica, Dominican Republic, and a baseball housing and meeting facility adjacent to the organization’s Surprise, Arizona, complex in the last 24 months.
+Under Mr. Davis’ watch, the Rangers are aggressively promoting the game of baseball through the construction of Texas Rangers Youth Academy in West Dallas, and the Texas Rangers Baseball Foundation’s completion of a multi-million dollar endowment that will provide community programs and assistance for years to come.
+The Rangers have also made a major commitment in facilities for its player development program, completing construction on both a state-of-the-art baseball academy in Boca Chica, Dominican Republic and a baseball housing and meeting facility adjacent to the organization’s Surprise, Arizona complex in the last several years.

 Mr. Davis has been active in Major League Baseball during his tenure with the Rangers, serving on the MLB Executive, Labor, and Competition Owners Committees.